Ridge Regression

 gradient descent.
 Each is a mechanism for engineering a gap that lets the model see past the

-noise - because generalization requires the model to be slightly wrong about the training
+noise.
+Generalization requires the model to be slightly wrong about the training data in order

 Lasso Regression